 World Cup set to be 1st to offer seats for obese

-The seats will be offered to conform to Brazilian legislation, although international supporters will also be entitled to them.
+The seats will be offered to conform to Brazilian legislation, although fans from other nations also will be entitled to them.
 FIFA told The Associated Press on Monday that it will be the "first time tickets for obese people are offered at a FIFA event.''

 The tickets will also be available for the upcoming Confederations Cup, the World Cup warm-up tournament that will be played in Brazil from June 15-30.